 - Eat mostly veggies, either cooked or raw.

 - Eat whole grains, but emphasize those that are more alkaline (eat more veggies than whole grains).
 Emphasize millet, spelt, buckwheat, and quinoa over wheat and rice.
 I use millet and quinoa like rice and will post recipes over time.
-Wheat and wheat bread is more acid, and thus should be a treat — not a staple.
+Wheat and wheat bread are more acid, and thus should be a treat -- not a staple.

 - Eat legumes (beans), but they can be a little acidifying.
 They’re certainly less acidifying than other sources of protein such as meats.
 They’re extremely healthy and a great source of non-animal protein.
 Try to eat the most alkaline legumes like soy bean, including tofu.
 Other more alkaline legumes are lentils, lima beans, and white beans.
 Again, like whole grains, the idea is to eat more veggies than legumes.